 1. It’s expensive.

 The number one excuse I hear from mountain bikers who don’t even want to dabble in night riding is, “Lights are so expensive!
 I can’t afford one of those!”
 Yes, there are expensive lights out there on the market.
-But if you took a look at our light buyer’s guide, you’ll realize that there are plenty of lights right around the $100 price point.
+But nowadays you can get 800-1400 lumen lights, sufficient light for most night riding conditions, under $100.
 And if you shop eBay, there are even no-name bike lights on sale for much cheaper than that.

 In my opinion, buying a light is the #1 thing you can do to extend the amount of time you can ride your mountain bike in the fall and spring.
 Even if you have a lower-end bike, chances are your bike is worth at least $1,000.
 What good is a $1,000 (or a $10,000) bike if you can’t ride it during the week?
 Drop a hundred bucks on a light, and keep on pedaling!

 2. It’s dangerous.

 There seems to be this pervasive opinion among night riding n00bs that riding at night is dangerous.
 But the reality is, it’s no more dangerous than riding during the daytime.
 With even low-priced bike lights pushing 750-1000 lumens, and some lights boasting a whopping 6000 lumens, these lights can illuminate the trail as brilliantly as the sun.